Keurig coffee technology makes it easy to make several different hot beverages in one cup servings to suit any taste.

 However, while the Keurig Espresso K Cups make a delicious cup of strong coffee, true espresso takes a different process.

 Keurig offered an espresso machine called the Keurig Rivo.
 Unfortunately, the unit is now discontinued.
+Read on to find out what you can do to enjoy a cup of espresso from your Keurig machine.

 Does Keurig Make Espresso From any Keurig Coffee Maker?